 Guest blog: Fostering financial inclusion across the Atlantic

-Rodney E. Hood, Acting Comptroller of the Currency for the U.S. Federal Office of the Comptroller of the Currency, explains why he believes that financial inclusion is a cornerstone of economic empowerment, rather than just a regulatory objective.
+Rodney E. Hood, Former Acting Comptroller of the Currency for the U.S. Federal Office of the Comptroller of the Currency, explains why he believes that financial inclusion is a cornerstone of economic empowerment, rather than just a regulatory objective.

 Rodney E. HoodThe U.S. Federal Office of the Comptroller of the Currency (OCC), is the primary regulator for national banks and federal savings associations in the USA.